Causal Transfer in Medical Image Analysis: Applications

 This semantic vulnerability arises when AI systems learn statistical patterns that do not reflect the underlying biomedical mechanisms, allowing subtle manipulations to alter the diagnostic meaning without changing the image file itself.
 Deep learning models that rely solely on correlations between pixels and diagnostic labels are especially susceptible to such threats, because their decisions frequently derive from non-causal statistical dependencies instead of stable causal mechanisms \cite{tjoa2020survey, rawal2025causality}.
 Addressing this semantic layer of security requires a shift from correlation-based pattern recognition to causality-based reasoning \cite{pearl2000causality}.

 This framework provides a means of distinguishing genuine cause–effect relationships from spurious associations \cite{pearl2000causality}.
 Instead of simply capturing statistical dependencies, CTL models the underlying mechanisms that generate medical images and their diagnostic outcomes \cite{pearl2000causality, scholkopf2021toward}.
 By representing how variables influence one another through directed relationships, CTL allows researchers to ask what would happen if a particular factor were changed and to identify which relationships are genuine and which are coincidental \cite{rawal2025causality}.
-In medical image analysis, this means determining whether an observed feature arises directly from an underlying pathological process or is a spurious association arising from noise or dataset bias \cite{vlontzos2022review, mu2024explainable}.
+In medical image analysis, this means determining whether an observed feature is directly attributable to an underlying pathological process or is a spurious association due to noise or dataset bias \cite{vlontzos2022review, mu2024explainable}.